 - the likelihood of the breach occurring again;

-- whether the employee has committed the breach more than once;
+- whether the stakeholder has committed the breach more than once;

-- the risk the breach poses to employees, students or any others; and whether the breach would be serious enough to warrant formal disciplinary action.
+- the risk the breach poses to stakeholders, students or any others; and whether the breach would be serious enough to warrant formal disciplinary action.

-7.1.1 As an employee, you should be familiar with the School’s policies and procedures, know where you can access them for checking purposes and be able and willing to comply with the school’s policies and procedures, particularly those that apply to your work.
+8.1.1 As a stakeholder, you should be familiar with the School’s policies and procedures, know where you can access them for checking purposes and be able and willing to comply with the school’s policies and procedures, particularly those that apply to your work.
 Many of these are available online here; others may be made available to you through orientation and professional development programs.

 - perform your duties to the best of your ability and be accountable for your performance;